vokimon/apunts/music/music-harmony.md

 		- C D E F# G# A#
 	- The one with the lower keys of the scale in altered keys
 		- Db Eb F G A B
+	- On the semitone of the major scale switches from black to white keys and viceversa
 - Only two triads are available.
 	- In C:
 		- Caug (Eaug and G#aug are just inversions)